Platform

 LIMIT YOUR SCOPE

 When picking the area you’re targeting, try limiting your scope.
-The best ads are ones that speak to a customer’s situation and location.
-If you go too big and try to cast your net too far, you might reach more people but your ad will be less relevant to most recipients.
+The best ads speak to a customer’s situation and location.
+If you go too big and try to cast your net too far, you might reach more people, but your ad will be less relevant to most recipients.

 CLEAR CALL TO ACTION

-Good ads should always move the customer to do something, and with geofencing, those calls to action can be powerful, traceable actions.
+Good ads should always motivate the customer to take action.
+With geofencing, those calls to action can be powerful, traceable actions.
 Invite your audience to interact with your brand.
 Have them come into your storefront right then or call to place an order.

 A major strength of geofencing is that you can instill a sense of urgency with limited-time sales and deals.
-Because customers are close to your store, having an advertisement that offers a limited-time 20% off deal could provide that extra incentive needed to check out your business.
-Your call to action can also be related to the area that the store is located in.
-If you’re close to a sports team (professional, college and even high school teams can work), you can create a call to action related to the games that are happening close to you.
+Because customers are close to your store, an advertisement offering a limited-time 20% off deal could provide the extra incentive needed to check out your business.
+Your call to action can also be related to the area in which the store is located.
+If you’re close to a sports team (professional, college, and even high school teams can work), you can create a call to action related to the games that are happening close to you.
 For example, you can give everyone with a ticket to the game 10% off for a home run or offer a free dessert for everyone if the team wins.

-Your biggest goal in creating a geofencing call to action is to tempt your targeted audience into coming to your store.
-Provide them with real value, in the form of a special deal or discount, to motivate them to take those few extra steps toward a purchase.
+Your biggest goal in creating a geofencing call to action is to tempt your targeted audience to visit your store.
+To motivate them to take those few extra steps toward a purchase, provide them with real value, such as a special deal or discount.

 PAIR WITH OTHER MARKETING CAMPAIGNS

-If you want to get the best out of geofencing, make sure it’s unified with your other marketing campaigns.
-This can include content marketing, remarketing, search engine advertising, other forms of display advertising, video advertising, etc.
+To get the best out of geofencing, ensure it’s unified with your other marketing campaigns.
+This can include content marketing, remarketing, search engine advertising, different forms of display advertising, video advertising, etc.

-While your geofencing campaign is targeted to a very specific audience, it should be paired with campaigns that are not as specific or that target different groups and locations.
-Your ideal customer often needs to be marketed to multiple times before making a purchase, and you need to make sure your overall marketing campaign is unified so the end-user has a cohesive, positive experience with your brand.
+While your geofencing campaign is targeted to a particular audience, it should be paired with campaigns that are not as specific or that target different groups and locations.
+Your ideal customer often needs to be marketed to multiple times before making a purchase, and you need to make sure your overall marketing campaign is unified.
+Hence, the end-user has a cohesive, positive experience with your brand.

 WHAT DOES GEOFENCING MEAN?

-Geotargeting is when you are marketing towards a certain demographic in a geofenced area.
-Companies will usually start with a geofenced area and wait to receive data back.
-Next, they analyze the data to understand the general demographics of who is in that area.
+Geotargeting is marketing towards a specific demographic in a geofenced area.
+Companies usually start with a geofenced area and wait to receive data back.
+Next, they analyze the data to understand the general demographics of those in that area.
 Then, they re-target their platform to a specific type of audience.

 WHAT IS THE DIFFERENCE BETWEEN GEO TARGETING VS GEOFENCING?

-When comparing geo targeting and geofencing, it’s important to know the difference.
-Sometimes these two phrases are used interchangeably, but they are not the same.
-With geofencing, you reach anyone and everyone with a smartphone that enters the designated area, whereas with geo-targeting you can create a platform to reach a specific demographic that enters the designated area.
+When comparing geo-targeting and geofencing, it’s important to know the difference.
+Sometimes, these two phrases are used interchangeably, but they are different.
+With geofencing, you reach anyone and everyone with a smartphone that enters the designated area.
+In contrast, with geo-targeting, you can create a platform to reach a specific demographic that enters the designated area.

 HOW DO YOU USE GEOFENCING?